borisdev/resume/resume.md

 I helped increase the engineering team's productivity.

-- The director of engineering and I started a new process where the engineers were given the autonomy to write their own Jira issues, instead of being delegated Jira issues by the product team.
+- The Director of Engineering and I started a new process where the engineers were given the autonomy to write their own Jira issues, instead of being delegated Jira issues by the product team.
 - To start the company's first distributed tracing using Lightstep, I